Android released a new security patch for January

-Every year, Google usually releases new Android updates and also known ones security patches, which allow correcting certain problems that devices may be exposed to if cyberattacks are involved.
+Every year, Google usually releases new updates to Android and also the acquaintances security patches, which allow correcting certain problems that devices may be exposed to if cyberattacks are involved.

 On January 4, the company published the security bulletin for the month of January.
 East document “It contains details of the security vulnerabilities that affect Android devices,” they explain.